ceshm/komorebi/README.md

 # Komorebi

-OpenGL graphics rendering engine using LWJGL3 and GLFW.
+OpenGL rendering engine using LWJGL3 and GLFW.

 ## Testing